-- A discretionary disabled facilities top-up grant will only be considered to fund works associated with a mandatory disabled facility grant (DFG) when it is above the £30,000 statutory maximum - A second application form will need to be completed for the top-up grant, using the original quotations for the work - The maximum amount of top-up grant available is £30.000 - To qualify for a discretionary disabled facilities top-up grant all other options must have been explored, such as: - Whether the disabled person's needs can be met in some other way, for instance re-housing - Is there any other form of funding available, for example charities, a loan or a contribution from a social housing provider - Whether the top-up grant is the only solution to meet the needs of the disabled person - The private sector housing manager can approve the top-up grant following discussion with the PSHO and OT
+- A discretionary disabled facilities top-up grant will only be considered to fund works associated with a mandatory disabled facility grant (DFG) when it is above the £30,000 statutory maximum. - A second application form will need to be completed for the top-up grant, using the original quotations for the work. - The maximum amount of top-up grant available is £30,000. - To qualify for a discretionary disabled facilities top-up grant all other options must have been explored, such as: - Whether the disabled person's needs can be met in some other way, for instance re-housing - Is there any other form of funding available, for example charities, a loan or a contribution from a social housing provider - Whether the top-up grant is the only solution to meet the needs of the disabled person

-- The grant will be approved at the same time as the mandatory disabled facilities grant - Once both grants have been approved, the work can start, but it must not start before approval is given - Once the work has been completed, you must let us know and we will check the work is satisfactory.
-If there is a problem with the work the council will arrange for the contractor to put things right and will check that you are happy with it - On receipt of an invoice from the contractor and confirmation that you are satisfied with the work, the contractor will be paid directly by us.
-If you have a contribution to make towards the work you will need to make this payment at the same time
+- The private sector housing manager can approve the top-up grant following discussion with the PSHO and OT and this will be given final approval by the Head of Environmental Health and Housing. - The grant will be approved at the same time as the mandatory disabled facilities grant. - Once both grants have been approved, the work can start, but it must not start before approval is given. - Once the work has been completed, you must let us know and a visit will be made to check the work.
+If there is a problem with the work the council will arrange for the contractor to put things right and a further visit will be made to check that you are happy. - On receipt of an invoice from the contractor and confirmation that you are satisfied with the work, the contractor will be paid directly by us.
+If you have a contribution to make towards the work you will need to make this payment at the same time.